ShravaniNK/cms-healthcare-cost-transparency-analytics/docs/methodology.md

 **Year-over-year growth confidence intervals**: The dataset spans only three years (2008–2010), producing only two year-over-year growth observations per claim type.
 This is too small a sample to support a statistically robust confidence interval on growth rate; the R script produces this output for methodological completeness, but the resulting interval should be read as illustrative rather than a reliable estimate.

 **Cost regression model**: A linear model of claim cost on beneficiary age and chronic condition flags was fit to demonstrate the approach.
-Given DE-SynPUF's synthetic disclosure-protection methods intentionally reduce true variable interdependence, the model's R² is expected to be low and should not be read as evidence of weak real-world relationships between age, chronic conditions, and healthcare cost — only as a demonstration of the modeling approach on this specific dataset.
+Given DE-SynPUF's synthetic disclosure-protection methods intentionally reduce true variable interdependence, the model's R² is expected to be low and should not be read as evidence of weak real-world relationships between age, chronic conditions, and healthcare cost.
+It is only as a demonstration of the modeling approach on this specific dataset.

 ## Summary

 Every limitation noted above reflects a deliberate, documented choice rather than an unnoticed gap.
-In a production setting — working with real CMS claims data for an actual Cost Transparency Board — the same pipeline structure would apply, with the caveats above replaced by genuine population-level statistical validity checks.
+In a production setting, working with real CMS claims data for an actual Cost Transparency Board, the same pipeline structure would apply, with the caveats above replaced by genuine population-level statistical validity checks.